ruadhrimcdougall/quantumEXP/README.txt

 @author: Ruadhri McDougall
 """

-Welcome quantumEXP, a library to classically simulate quantum experiments, and use a machine learning model to make predictive estimates about such systems.
+Welcome quantumEXP, a library for the classical simulation of quantum experiments, and use a machine learning models to make predictive estimates about such systems.

 A UROP project with i-X, supervised by Roberto Bondesan.